30 Fall Vegetarian Recipes That Are Cozy, Hearty and Packed with Seasonal Produce

 • Serves: 4

 This centerpiece-worthy salad couldn’t be more photogenic if it tried.
 (Chalk it up to those vibrant sliced persimmons.)
-Feel free to make the components ahead, store them separately so they retain their crispness and assemble the dish right before serving.
+Feel free to make the components for this fall vegetarian recipe ahead, storing them separately so they retain their crispness and assembling the dish right before serving.

 10. Butternut Squash Risotto with Crispy Leeks